 This post was originally published on June 21, 2006.
-It has been updated three times since then.
+It has been updated twice since then.

 Up until 2006, when this post was first written, the general consensus appeared to be that egg consumption should not surpass 3 to 4 times a week.

 From a no longer available post on Yahoo!Health: